 With respect to those Client Accounts for which NBIA has discretion to select the broker-dealer, NBIA looks to the overall quality of service provided by the broker and will consider many factors when making a selection for execution.
 It is NBIA's policy to seek the best execution of client trades considering all the relevant circumstances.
-Traders will consider the price, size of the transaction, liquidity of both the security and the market, the broker's ability to provide or find liquidity, time limitations, or confidentiality of the transaction.
+When selecting third party executing brokers, traders will consider the price, size of the transaction, liquidity of both the security and the market, the broker's ability to provide or find liquidity, time limitations, or confidentiality of the transaction.
 In addition, NBIA can consider research and other services in making brokerage decisions (See "Research and Other Soft Dollar Benefits" in this Item 12.A).
+Payment of additional commissions for research is generally limited to trades involving equities and ETFs.
 Accordingly, Clients could be able to obtain more favorable brokerage commission rates elsewhere.
 NBIA will also utilize electronic trading networks when they can provide liquidity and price improvement over and above what is available through traditional methods for execution.